Dragon1 Icon for

 A structure is an arrangement of the relations between the entities or parts of a complex system.
-At the logical level, the entities of a system are called elements and at the physical level, they are called components.
-Bridges, churches, buildings, enterprises and information systems can be seen as structures each having architectures.
+At the logical level, the entities of a system are called elements, and at the physical level, they are called components.
+Bridges, churches, buildings, enterprises, and information systems can be seen as structures, each having its architecture.

 Let us define Structure

-Many systems we know, have a structure.
-There are some people who argue that not all systems have a structure, such as, for example, a bag of sand.
+What is Structure meaning?
+Many systems, we know, have a structure.
+Some people argue that not all systems have a structure, such as, for example, a bag of sand.

-Often 'structure' and 'an architecture' are mixed up with each other.
+The terms 'structure' and 'architecture' are often mixed up.
 Some people even define architecture as the structure of a system.

 Below are two diagrams.
 The first example is a diagram of a structure.
-And the other diagram is an example of an architecture.
-The reason that the first diagram is not an architecture diagram, is because it does not show the concepts or principles that are applied.
-One can only see or know this in an implicit way.
+The second is a diagram of an architecture.
+The first, a structure diagram, is not an architecture diagram because it does not show the concepts and principles.
+One can only see or know this implicitly.

 Example of a Structure Diagram

 The visualization below shows an information system at a logical level (the elements of the system).
-The processes, applications and servers of the information system consists of are shown.
-You do not see here the concepts or conceptual relationships between the elements.
+The processes, applications, and servers of the information system are shown.
+You do not see the concepts or relationships between the elements here.

 Example of an Architecture Diagram